rsenne/GeneralizedAdditiveModels.jl/README.md

 ## Development notes

 `GeneralizedAdditiveModels.jl` is very much in active development.
 Please check back for updates and new features or feel free to contribute yourself!
-The project to-date has been a collaboration between [Trent Henderson](https://github.com/hendersontrent) and [Mason Yahr](https://github.com/yahrMason).